TheLlamainator/TheLlamainator/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a Script to Automate my learning experience.
+- 🔭 I’m currently working on my new flashcards website.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning more about Vite, React, and TS
-- 🤔 I’m looking for help with Open Source Community Projects
+- 🤔 I’m looking to help with Open Source Community Projects
 - 😄 Pronouns: He/Him
 -->
-- 🔭 I’m currently working on a Script to Automate my learning experience.
+- 🔭 I’m currently working on my new flashcards website.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning more about Vite, React, and TS
-- 🤔 I’m looking for help with Open Source Community Projects
+- 🤔 I’m looking to help with Open Source Community Projects
 - 😄 Pronouns: He/Him
 - 🦙 I like Llamas
 - 🌴 Im really just trying to show off to my freinds lol.